WrestleMania IV: Main event, WWF title tournament final

 The main event of WrestleMania IV was the tournament final for the vacant WWF World Heavyweight Championship between "Macho Man" Randy Savage and "The Million Dollar Man" Ted DiBiase.
-DiBiase was accompanied to the ring by Andre The Giant, whilst Savage his regular valet Miss Elizabeth.
+DiBiase was accompanied to the ring by Andre The Giant, whilst Savage had his regular valet Miss Elizabeth.
 Savage had wrestled three prior matches, whilst DiBiase had wrestled one fewer, having received a bye from the quarterfinals.
-DiBiase controlled much of the match, before a fightback from Savage, who attempted a top rope elbow drop on DiBiase but DiBiase moved out of the way.
+DiBiase controlled much of the match, before a fightback from Savage, who attempted a top rope elbow drop on DiBiase, but DiBiase moved out of the way.
 DiBiase applied a Million Dollar Dream submission on Savage.
 To aid Savage, Elizabeth went backstage to bring Hulk Hogan to ringside to neutralize André being at ringside.

 André the Giant interfered in the match on behalf of DiBiase, and whilst the referee was distracted, Hogan attacked DiBiase with a steel chair.
 Freed from the submission, Savage climbed up the top rope for a second elbow drop attempt and hit the Diving Elbow.
 He followed it up with a pinfall victory.
-He won the tournament and the vacant WWF World Heavyweight Championship.
+He won the tournament and the vacant WWF World Heavyweight Championship, making Randy Savage the first person to ever win the world championship at WrestleMania (as the championship was not defended at the inaugural event and Hulk Hogan successfully retained at the following two installments).
 After the match, Hogan, Elizabeth and Savage celebrated Savage's WWF Championship win.